rdsteadman/blueprint1/react_blueprint1.md

 We'll use NodeMailer to send the mail.

-For a mail server, he uses mailtrap.io ("Safe Email Testing for Staging & Development") [looks a little out of datea maybe?]
+For a mail server, he uses mailtrap.io ("Safe Email Testing for Staging & Development") [looks a little out of date maybe?]

 [signed up - r.s@gmail.com/b*p]